atrisovic/weather-panel.github.io/_sources/content/suggestions.md

 ## Naming conventions

 Good naming practices should be applied to files and folders to make clear the contents of your project.
 Informative naming makes it easier to understand the purpose of each item and can improve searchability.

-Recommendations:
+Here are a few recommendations:

 1. Avoid spaces, punctuation, accented characters, case sensitivity.
 Use periods for file type only (e.g., `.csv`)
 2. Use delimiters (such as underscores "_" or dashes "-") to separate information contained in the file name.